huangwei-pku/huangwei-pku.github.io/research.md

 ### Working Papers

-**Externality of Poverty on Human Capital Accumulation: Evidence from Random Class Assignments in China.** with Yueping Song, Yiping Wang, and Hantao Wu.
+**Externality of Poverty on Human Capital Accumulation: Evidence from Random Class Assignments in China.** with Mi Luo, Yueping Song, Yiping Wang, and Hantao Wu.
 Revision Requested at ***Journal of Public Economics***.

 **Breaking the Iron Rice Bowl: Tenure-Track Systems and the Rise of Academic Innovation in China.** with Qingfeng Liu, Jianwei Xing, and Shilin Zheng.
 Revision Requested at ***Economic Journal***.

+**Gender Peer Effects and Social Determinants in a High-Stakes Examination.** with Xinzheng Shi and Ming-ang Zhang.
+Revision Requested at ***Journal of Development Economics***.

 **The Lasting Impact of Early-Life Exposure to ‘Black Death’: Evidence from 1910-1911 Manchurian Plague in China.** with Luoqi Yuan.
-(Under Review)

-**Gender Peer Effects and Social Determinants in a High-Stakes Examination.** with Xinzheng Shi and Ming-ang Zhang.
 (Under Review)

 **What is in ‘Moral Hazard’ of Health Insurance?
 Evidence from Quasi Experiments in China.** with Chuanchuan Zhang.